Language Exchange Programme: Monitor Profile

-This page is the complete description and details for the summer camp Language Exchange monitor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online and download the complete pdf job profile.
+This page is the complete description and details for the summer camp Language Exchange monitor position including job responsibilities, dates, wage, etc. At the bottom of the page you can apply online.

 The Language Exchange Monitor position is the very same as that of a camp monitor, but solely for those candidates based outside of the E.U. who apply through our partners Scotia Personnel ltd.